-When signing a lease, tenants will need to pay a deposit (known as a bond) of four to six weeks' worth of rent.
-At the end of the lease, costs for damages to the property will be deducted from the bond, with the remainder returned to the tenant.
+When signing a lease, tenants will need to pay a deposit (known as a bond) of four to six weeks' rent.
+At the end of the lease, costs to repair damages (if there were any) to the property will be deducted from the bond, with the remainder returned to the tenant.

 ►See the Areas and Suburbs of Adelaide page for advice on neighbourhoods